 Japanese cuisine is known for its variety and presentation.
 However, for students from India, accustomed to a different type of food, this can be quite a culture shock.
 The portion sizes, the types of food served, and the overall presentation style can be quite different from what they are used to in India.

 For instance, Japanese food is often prepared with high-quality ingredients and presented in a visually appealing manner, which is a stark contrast to the traditional Indian style of cooking.
+As a result, adjusting to Japanese cuisine becomes one of the most common Culture Shock Examples in Japan for Indian students.

 Public Transportation